 809.14.D.
 Fiber Optic Cable.
 Limit fiber optic cable to a 24 hour maximum downtime.
 Consecutive downtimes, regardless of length, should be minimized and shall be at the approval of the Engineer.
 Install temporary fiber optic cable ready for splicing prior to any existing fiber optic cables on the project being severed.

 Provide a temporary fiber optic cable having the exact same fiber count and buffer tube orientation as the existing.
-Provide temporary cable fibers that are core-aligned fusion spliced to the like fiber (buffer-tube to buffer-tube, color to color) regardless of their active status.
+Provide temporary cable fibers that are core-aligned fusion spliced or mass (ribbon) fusion spliced to the like fiber (buffer-tube to buffer-tube, color to color) regardless of their active status.

 Disincentive: $400 per hr. - beginning after the allowable downtime